neilchowCS/CS123Project/README.md

 pandas library
 biopython library
 matplotlib library
+networkx library
-You can install the required Python libraries using pip: pip install numpy pandas biopython matplotlib
+You can install the required Python libraries using pip: pip install numpy pandas biopython matplotlib networkx

 Running the Analysis
 1. Enter all HLA A,B,C sequences into their respective input_HLA files.